SpenceKonde/DxCore/megaavr/extras/Ref_Timers.md

 ### Justification for TOP = 254, not 255
 If top were 255, there would be exactly 256 timer ticks per clock, TOP = 254, there are 255 ticks.
 The millis math is magically much easier in the latter case!

 There is also a problem with analogWrite.
 We pass a value between 0 and 255 inclusive to it, for 1 of 256 outcomes, 2 of which involve PWM.
 However, When TOP is 255, the timer output compare can generate 255 duty cycles + 1 constant level.
 But we need to generate 2 constant levels!
 So inevitably (usually at one end, where it's most noticable) one count gets skipped.
-With TOP=254, however,
+With TOP=254, however, there are 256 possible inputs and 256 possible outputs.
+And there's no glitch at the end,

 ### PWM via analogWrite()